biocatiit/website/content/pages/users_howto_saxs_design.rst

 condition, that way if something happens during a measurement (such as the beam going down) we can repeat and obtain the desired data.

+Less sample can be used, either as lower concentrations or volumes, either with lower but still decent signal on the same columns or by using the smaller 5/150 columns with less resolution but similar signal.
+Talk to your beamline scientist about options if you cannot product enough sample.

 Batch SAXS
 ^^^^^^^^^^^^^